WeichselRiver/stamps/README.md

 # stamps
-Functions to analyze stamps and pictues of stamps
+Functions to analyze stamps and pictues of stamps using R

 ## Current projects: